kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/jaeger.md

 the Jaeger API.
 You can point to the `16685` port to use GRPC or `16686` if not.
 For the given example, the value would be `http://tempo-ssm-query-frontend.tempo.svc.cluster.local:16685`.

+There is a [related tutorial](https://kiali.io/docs/tutorials/tempo/02-kiali-tempo-integration/) with detailed instructions to setup Kiali and Grafana Tempo with the Operator.